COSMIIC-Inc/Documentation-Source/docs/Community/Code-of-Conduct.md

 ---

+## Community Mission

-COSMIIC is dedicated to growing a successful open source ecosystem consisting of a diverse base of contributors and users.
-In pursuit of this goal, it is of utmost importance that we provide a respectful community experience, online and in-person, for everyone, regardless of gender identity and expression, sexual orientation, disability, age, race, or religion.
-Open source and the medical research community are centered around inclusion.
-We do not tolerate harassment in any form on any COSMIIC platform, including mailing lists, forums, comments, venues and anywhere else you interact with COSMIIC-hosted space.
+The open source and medical research communities are centered around inclusion.
+COSMIIC is committed to growing a successful open source ecosystem consisting of a diverse base of contributors and users.
+In pursuit of this goal, it is of utmost importance that we provide a respectful experience for all community members, regardless of gender identity and expression, sexual orientation, disability, age, race, or religion.

+---

-## Expected Behavior
+## Community Guidelines

+To ensure a safe and productive environment, we ask all community members to adhere to the following guidelines:

+### 1. Be Respectful

+- Treat all community members with kindness and respect.
+Personal attacks, harassment, discrimination, or hate speech of any kind will not be tolerated.
 - Communicate directly and professionally

-- Be respectful of differing viewpoints and experiences.
-- Be respectful of others' skills, commitments, and efforts.
+### 2. Respect Privacy

+- Do not share private or personal information of yourself or others without consent.

+### 3. Follow Open Source Etiquette

+- When contributing to documentation, be constructive and provide meaningful contributions.
+Respect maintainers' decisions and follow project guidelines.
 - Maintain attribution and citation of others' work

+### 4. Stay On-Topic

+- Keep discussions relevant to the forum or documentation.
+Off-topic conversations should be directed to appropriate channels.

+### 5. No Inappropriate Content

+- Do not post content that is obscene, illegal, or otherwise inappropriate for a public forum.

+### 6. Report Issues Responsibly

+- If you encounter a problem, report it constructively to **[admin@cosmiic.org](mailto:admin@cosmiic.org)**.
+Do not engage in public shaming or hostility.

+By participating in this community, you agree to abide by this Code of Conduct.
+Thank you for helping us maintain a welcoming and productive space!